DIAGNijmegen/website-content/content/pages/vacancies/phd-ai-health.md

 You will be appointed as a researcher at the Radboud University Medical Center, Department of Medical Imaging, with the standard salary and secondary conditions for clinical PhD students in the Netherlands.
 Your appointment is for three years.
 Your work is expected to lead to the thesis.

 ## Application
 To apply for this PhD vacancy, follow the official application procedure.
-Apply before December 10, 2023.
+Applications will be processed immediately upon receipt and the positions will be filled as soon as a suitable candidate has been found.
+The hiring process will be close on December 10, 2023.
 For further information, please contact Maarten de Rooij or Steven Schalekamp.